a8m/reflect-examples/README.md

 }
 ```

-#### Call to a function dynamically. similar to the template/text package.
+#### Call to a function dynamically. similar to the template/text package
 ```go
 package main